The following are web sites and recommended resources to help you if you are single yet preparing to marry someone someday.

 • Is This The One?: Insightful Dates for Finding the Love of Your Life is written by Steve Arterburn.
 It is published by Zondervan.
 In this book, Steve Arterburn maintains that the key to a long-term relationship is making sure you’re taking the plunge with the right person.
 He focuses attention on the beginning of relationships.
 This is before the commitment, before the emotional investment, before the children.
 He prescribes three sets of ten carefully devised dates designed to help couples reveal their true colors.
 This will clarify whether or not they are a compatible match.
 It’s a must read for engaged or dating couples, happy singles, concerned parents, and anyone who wants to make better decisions about who to marry and who to leave behind.

-• The Sacred Search: What If It’s Not about Who You Marry, But Why? -written by Gary Thomas, published by David C Cook.
+• The Sacred Search: What If It’s Not about Who You Marry, But Why? – written by Gary Thomas, published by David C. Cook.
 “This is sobering but helpful marriage advice” as one reviewer wrote, and we agree.
-“Gary Thomas debunks the mythical search for a soul mate to help you choose a ‘sole-mate’ —someone who will lay down their life in faithful love.
+“Gary Thomas debunks the mythical search for a soul mate to help you choose a ‘sole-mate.’
 This biblically based book is for anyone who wants to be wise in their pursuit of a spouse.”
 This is not a book for those who are afraid to look beyond their immediate feelings for the person they want to marry.
 It is a serious book about a serious matter —who you marry and why, and what to look for in that person, as you pursue the sacred covenant of marriage.

-• 10 Great Dates Before You Say “I Do”-by David and Claudia Arp, published by Zondervan.
+• 10 Great Dates Before You Say, “I Do” – written by David and Claudia Arp, published by Zondervan.
 This book has a unique approach featuring fun-filled dates to help seriously dating and engaged couples strengthen their relationship.
-Couples will soon discover whether or not to go to the next level of commitment.
-This book will spend quality time together now while preparing for a great marriage in the future.
+Couples will discover whether or not to go to the next level of commitment.
+They quality time together now while preparing for a great marriage in the future.
 It combines the best of marriage preparation research with a fun, easy-to-follow format.
-Some of the topics these dates cover: Share your hopes and dreams, Appreciate your differences, Communicate and connect, Develop spiritual intimacy, Evaluate your relationship, Celebrate romance, and more.